RagedUnicorn/wow-classic-gearmenu/README.md

 ### GitHub Action Profiles

-This project has GitHub action profiles for different Devops related work such as linting and deployments to different providers.
+This project has GitHub action profiles for different DevOps-related work such as linting and deployments to different providers.
 See `.github` folder for details.

 ## License